ultraq/thymeleaf-layout-dialect/README.md

  - XML attribute: `layout:decorator`
  - Data attribute: `data-layout-decorator`

-Used in your content pages and declared in the root tag (usually `<html>`, but as of Thymeleaf 2.0.10 this is no longer a restriction), this attribute specifies the location of the decorator page to apply to the content page.
+Used in your content pages and declared in the root tag (usually `<html>`), this attribute specifies the location of the decorator template to apply to a page.
 The mechanism for resolving decorator pages is the same as that used by Thymeleaf to resolve `th:fragment` and `th:replace` pages.

 Check out the [Decorators and fragments](#decorators-and-fragments) example for how to apply a decorator to your content pages.